benedictchapman/benedictchapman.github.io/_posts/2020-09-18-my-beautiful-wordmark.md

 You can see from the progression from my first page to the last, I got close to nailing what I wanted on the first page.
 After a few tries at alternatives, I pretty much went back to my second sketch and had a go inking it.

-Here are my second sketch, where I think I nailed the overall form (I say it was my second, but I did in fact erase and redraw it many time to get just the right shape) and it redrawn with modulation in the thickness and inked.
+Here are my second sketch, where I think I nailed the overall form (I say it was my second, but I did in fact erase and redraw it many time to get just the right shape), and it redrawn with modulation in the thickness and inked.

 ![Initial sketch]({{ site.baseurl }}/images/initial-sketch.jpg) ![Final sketch]({{ site.baseurl }}/images/final-sketch.jpg)